- Acres of room

 All 2018 Expeditions come standard with the typical array of airbags and electronic safety nannies designed to keep the shiny side up.
 But if you want active safety systems, you’ll need to spend some money.

-Blind-spot monitors with rear cross-traffic alert are one of the most common pieces of safety kit on today’s market, but it’s still socked away as part of the base Expedition XLT’s $5,605 202A Equipment Group.
+Blind-spot monitors with rear cross-traffic alert are common among new cars, but it’s still socked away as part of the base Expedition XLT’s $5,605 202A Equipment Group.
 If you want more advanced safety systems, like adaptive cruise control, forward-collision warnings with automatic emergency braking and pedestrian detection, or lane-departure warnings, you’ll need to add the 202A package and then spend another $715 for the Driver Assistance Package.

 Life is better on the Expedition Limited, where these advanced active safety systems only require the 301A Equipment Group, which is a $3,030 extra.
-But if you pony up what the XLT requires for its active safety gear on a Limited, you can get the 302A Equipment Group, which brings in advanced LED headlights and a 360-degree parking camera.
+But if you pony up what the XLT requires for its active safety gear on a Limited, you can get the 302A Equipment Group, which brings in advanced LED headlights and a surround-view camera system.

 It’s not until you get to the pricey Expedition Limited that all Ford’s most advanced safety kit comes standard.